numerai/numerai-cli/README.md

 ## Quickstart

-If you know you have all the prerequisites and have your [AWS](#aws) and [Numerai](#numerai-api-key) API Keys at hand, you can run these commands to get the example application running in minutes:
+If you know you have all the prerequisites and have your [AWS](#aws) and [Numerai](#numerai-api-key) API Keys at hand, you can run these commands to get the example node running in minutes:

 ```
 mkdir example-numerai